Welcome to Hentys Estate Dispute Lawyers, Your Will Contesting Experts

 In the last 5 years, it is the experience of Hentys Lawyers that no Will dispute case has ended up in court, and can assure you that going to court is a last resort when you are disputing an estate.

 At Hentys Lawyers, we endeavour to make estate law as simple as possible for our clients.
 If you have found yourself in the position of being unfairly provided for in a Will, Hentys can help you receive what you are entitled to.
-In all cases, we are prepared to act on a No Win, No Fee basis.

 The validity of a Will may be challenged under the following circumstances: